yamitc/nextjsbasicapp/secure-development-llifecycle.md

-# Secure Development Lifecycle – Contoso
+# Secure Development Lifecycle

-This diagram and explanation describe a secure development lifecycle customized for Contoso, using the current toolchain: Bitbucket, Jenkins, JFrog Artifactory, ArgoCD, SonarQube, Black Duck, Twistlock, Jest, and Playwright.
+This document describes a secure development lifecycle customized for Contoso, using the current toolchain: Bitbucket, Jenkins, JFrog Artifactory, ArgoCD, SonarQube, Black Duck, Twistlock, Jest, and Playwright.

 ---